relationship between descriptive and predictive analytics

 Descriptive Analytics Overview

-This information can be used for troubleshooting problem areas of a company’s performance and building on success stories.
+It paints a picture of how it enables decision-makers to identify patterns of success and missed opportunities.
+This information can be used to troubleshoot problem areas of a company’s performance and build on success stories.

 Predictive Analytics Overview

+Where descriptive analysis focuses on what is already known, predictive analysis extrapolates trends and patterns to help decision-makers understand how confident choices will affect performance.
 Predictive analysis is constantly refreshing itself.
-If new data agrees with or contradicts historical patterns, analysts will factor this new information in when modeling new predictions.
-It consistently becomes more accurate.
+If new data agrees with or contradicts historical patterns, analysts factor this new information in when modeling new predictions.
+Thus, it consistently becomes more accurate.

 How Descriptive and Predictive Analytics Work Together

-So, how do you describe the relationship between descriptive and predictive analytics?
+How do you describe the relationship between descriptive and predictive analytics?

-Let’s illustrate with some examples.
+Let’s illustrate with an example referenced below:

 Examples of Descriptive and Predictive Analytics